ava-labs/avalanche-ops/README.md

 # Avalanche Ops

+Distributed systems are full of subtle edge cases.
+The fact that such event or bug may only emerge under special circumstances warrants exhaustive test coverage beyond simple unit testing.
+Furthermore, the lack of tests slows down software release process, let alone long-term architectural changes.

+`avalanche-ops` aims to find vulnerabilities in Avalanche protocol by intentionally causing failures, and provides a reliable and faster way to validate the ﬁx.
+In addition, `avalanche-ops` implements some basic principles and best practices for operating Avalanche node in production.

 `avalanche-ops` is an operation toolkit for Avalanche nodes:
 - 🦀 Written in Rust
 - ✅ Fully automates VM (or physical machine) provisioning
 - ✅ Fully automates node installation and operations
 - ✅ Fully automates custom network setups
 - ✅ Fully automates custom VM (subnet) setups
+- 🔥 Simulates routine failure conditions (slow network)
 - 📨 Securely encrypt all artifacts in case of backups

 `avalanche-ops` is: